Halloween (2018)

-I drove 14 hours to get back to Minneapolis from Denver and I’m happy to be home.
+I drove fourteen hours to get back to Minneapolis from Denver and I’m happy to be home.
 Colorado was breathtaking with the sight of the snow capped Rocky Mountains.
-I do plan on writing up a little post about my trip specifically with all the hiking we did.
+I plan on writing up a post about my trip specifically with all the hiking we did.
 During my time, I stayed with a friend that I grew up with.
 We decided to watch some Halloween themed movies because he also appreciates a good slasher flick.
-He suggested we watch Halloween, the newest movie starring a PTSD torn Laurie Strode (played famously by Jamie Lee Curtis).
+He suggested we watch Halloween, the newest movie in the Halloween film franchise.
 I went into watching this movie with little expectations, so I was pleasantly surprised at how much I enjoyed this movie.

 As I mentioned, Halloween feels modern despite the fact that it’s still an old fashioned, slasher horror movie.
 The addition of the true crime podcasters feels updated and believable.
 There are many various true crime podcasts to pick from nowadays (my favorite being Once Upon a Crime).
 It helps make the Halloween franchise feel relevant with the current wave of horror movies.